vvvvvvss/case-study/README.md

    Selecting the most relevant features that have a significant impact on traffic flow prediction.
 This may include factors such as historical traffic patterns, weather conditions, road infrastructure, and special events.
 5. Model Selection
    Choose appropriate machine learning algorithms for traffic prediction.
 Commonly used models include:

-  * Time Series Models: Models such as Autoregressive Integrated Moving Average (ARIMA) and Seasonal Autoregressive Integrated Moving Average (SARIMA) are effective for time series forecasting tasks.
   * Regression Models: Linear regression, polynomial regression, and other regression techniques can be used to predict traffic flow based on historical data and relevant features.
   * Neural Networks: Deep learning models such as Long Short-Term Memory (LSTM) networks and Convolutional Neural Networks (CNNs) can capture complex patterns in traffic data and provide accurate predictions.